woodypianoshack/drumtab/README.md

 Try it here:
 https://woodypianoshack.github.io/drumtab/

-Use however you want but credit Woody Piano Shack if you use in your content, cheers!
+Credit "Woody Piano Shack" if you use this tool in your content, cheers!